 What is an Exempt-Interest Dividend?

-Exempt-interest dividend refers to any dividend or part of it that a regulated investment company paid.
+Exempt-interest dividend refers to any dividend or part of it that a regulated investment company pays that is not subject to tax.
 It is designated as such in a written notice that is mailed to the company’s shareholders within 45 days after the end of the taxable year.

 In the United States, there are some mutual funds that allow investors to invest in some types of municipal bonds or other types of investable securities that pay out tax-exempt interest.